 You have now inserted tabs into the text, but you have not yet determined their exact positions.
 To do this, set the tab stops.
-By default, TextMaker automatically puts a tab stop every 0.5 inch, but in general you should not adopt this convention, which originated with the typewriter.
+By default, TextMaker automatically puts a tab stop every 0.5 inch - but in general you should not adopt this convention, which originated with the typewriter.

-Tab stops can be set with the command Format > Tabs or with the help of the Formatting toolbar and the horizontal ruler.
+Tab stops can be set with the command Format > Tabs or with the help of the horizontal ruler, which is displayed at the top of the document.